Lramseyer/vaporview/README.md

 - Place and move markers
 - Search for values witin a waveform dump

 For use of other waveform dump formats such as LXT, VZT, GTKwave offers conversion tools.
-Proprietery formats such as WLF, VPD, and FSDB can also be used, but require you to compile GTKwave.
+Proprietery formats such as WLF, VPD, and FSDB can also be converted, but require you to compile GTKwave.
 See the [GTKwave Manual](https://gtkwave.sourceforge.net/gtkwave.pdf) for details - page 16, and 69 for an overview.

 ## Terminal Links